english

 The purpose of this website is to provide Honorary Consuls of the Czech Republic with essential information about the Czech Republic, together with additional resources useful for the performance of their consular duties, as well as recommendations relating to current business, economic, cultural and educational matters and to issues concerning Czech compatriots living abroad.

-• consular posts headed by career consular officers, and
+• - consular post headed by career consular officers, and

-• consular posts headed by honorary consular officers.
+• - consular post headed by honorary consular officers.

-The powers and responsibilities of Honorary Consuls are set out in the Statute of the Honorary Consular Officer of the Czech Republic and further detailed in the Instructions relating to the Exercise of Consular Functions.
+The honorary consul's powers and responsibilities are laid down in the Statute of the Honorary Consular Officer of the Czech Republic.
+Additional details are provided in the Instructions relating to the Exercise of Consular Functions or, where applicable, in a public law contract concluded with the honorary consul upon taking office.

 Attachments